What To Expect Staying In The Vatican District

 Prati is a middle-class suburb built on a grid pattern.
 The picture right is typical of what you will see for block after block.
 Nothing very high rise or modern.

-The main avenues like that pictured below have small shops on the ground floor and the area is a major shopping district.
-Do not expect modern malls and large department stores or familiar branded chains.
+The main avenues like that pictured have small shops on the ground floor and the area is a major shopping district.
+Do not expect modern malls and large department stores or familiar international brand chains.

 Trionfale flower-and-food market is a worthy sight in this district and the district has one of the few working old tram routes left in Rome.
 A delightful way to journey to Villa Borghese to the east.